immortals-ume/Data-structure-algorithm-java/src/com/java/main/ds/tree/Readme.md

     Maximum Value In BST  - find an element such a way in BST , whose key is maximum by following all the right child pointers until it reaches NIL

+    |Time Complexity : The time complexity is O(h)  where h is height of the tree

 c. finding a successor or predecessor in BST
 d.
 Insertion in BST